-If you do want to eliminate foods, do it under the supervision of a qualified nutrition professional.
+Does that mean that should never ever cut out a food group?
+Not at all!
+But if you do want to eliminate foods, do it under the supervision of a qualified nutrition professional.
 They can monitor your normal food intake and help you avoid deficiencies.

 The foods I encourage people to add in are those that are anti-inflammatory, antioxidant and packed to the brim with nutrition.
 It might include:

 - High-quality proteins (can be animal or plant-based)